rjankovic/bifabrik/README.md

 # bifabrik
 Microsoft Fabric ETL toolbox - the assembly line for your lakehouse

+This is an **early build** - if you find a problem, please report it here: https://github.com/rjankovic/bifabrik/issues Thanks!

 ## What is the point?
  - make BI development in Microsoft Fabric easier by providing a fluent API for common ETL tasks
  - reduce repetitive code by setting preferences in config files